 3. Vikshipta: Butterfly Mind

-Regular meditation and yoga can help deepen your focus and decrease the number of distractions you experience in this state.
+Regular meditation and yoga can help improve your focus and decrease the number of distractions you experience in this state.
 Moreover, it trains the mind to relax, helping you lengthen the time of focus and find peace in moments of unrest.
+If you want structured guidance to move from distraction to steady focus, our 50-hour meditation course offers a step-by-step approach grounded in traditional practice.

 4. Ekagra: Crane Mind